- 1 Air Masses

 - Within a few days of the occlusions, the frontal depression fills up and is no longer visible on the weather maps.

+It would be interesting to read Clouds – Formation and Ten different Types.
 Weather associated with Frontal Depression and Frontolysis is sourced from Marine Meteorology book by Capt.
 Subramaniam for study purposes only.